Marine Conservation Koh Tao

 Share

-Scuba Divers have been visiting Koh Tao for over 30 years now, however, during the last 10 years, visitor numbers have increased dramatically.
+Scuba Divers have been visiting Koh Tao for over 30 years now to learn how to scuba dive and for fun diving, however, during the last 10 years, visitor numbers have increased dramatically.

 Consequently, this increase in tourism has put additional pressures on our fragile Marine environment and Ecosystem.